tchowvelocify/ecmascript6/README.md

     ```

   <a name="comparison--shortcuts"></a><a name="15.3"></a>
-  - [15.3](#comparison--shortcuts) Use shortcuts for booleans, but explicit comparisons for strings and numbers.
+  - [15.3](#comparison--shortcuts) Use shortcuts for booleans and numbers.
+Try to stick with explicit comparison for strings but sometimes shortcuts are okay.

     ```javascript
     // bad